omaar97/limo_main/README.md

 > ros2 launch limo_navigation limo_navigation.launch.py use_sim_time:=true map:=src/limo_main/maps/potholes_20mm.yaml params_file:=src/limo_main/params/nav2_params.yaml

-6- Check the variable self.map_type in detect_pothole node line 24.
+6- Check the variable self.map_type in detect_pothole node line 24 and navigation_node.py node line 48.
 Its value should be 0 for the simple world and 1 for the realistic world.
 Don't forget to re-build the package if a different world is used!

 7- Apply step 4 again and run the pothole detector node: